Home Closed Back Headphone Reviews AudioQuest NightOwl Carbon Review – Life Goes On

 They’re just borderline special (i.e. challenged) when it comes to gear, placing way too much emphasis on it rather than the music.

-I too have fallen prey to this phenomenon, and I’m still recovering.
+I too have fallen prey to this phenomenon, but I’ve since recovered from it and now I absolutely can’t stand audiophiles.

-In one sense, I could never go back to low-grade dog food type of headphones (Caddyshack anyone?)
+In one sense, I could never go back to low-grade dog food type of headphones.
 It’s just not going to happen.

 Not when I’ve heard what I’ve heard.